Generic Name:morphine sulfate controlled-release tablets: MS Contin

 Before using MS Contin

-a history of head injury or brain tumor;
+a history of head injury, brain tumor, or seizures;

-a history of drug or alcohol addiction.
+a history of drug abuse, alcohol addiction, or mental illness;

 FDA pregnancy category C. It is not known whether MS Contin will harm an unborn baby.
-Morphine may cause addiction or withdrawal symptoms in a newborn if the mother takes the medication during pregnancy.
+Morphine may cause breathing problems, behavior changes, or life-threatening addiction and withdrawal symptoms in your newborn if you use the medication during pregnancy.
 Tell your doctor if you are pregnant.

-See also: MS Contin pregnancy and breastfeeding warnings (in more detail)
+See also: Pregnancy and breastfeeding warnings (in more detail)

 How should I use MS Contin?

-Take MS Contin exactly as prescribed.
-Never take MS Contin in larger amounts, or for longer than recommended by your doctor.
-Follow the directions on your prescription label.
+Follow all directions on your prescription label.
+Morphine can slow or stop your breathing, especially when you start using this medicine or whenever your dose is changed.
+Never take MS Contin in larger amounts, or for longer than prescribed.
 Tell your doctor if the medicine seems to stop working as well in relieving your pain.

 Always check your bottle to make sure you have received the correct pills (same brand and type) of medicine prescribed by your doctor.
 Ask the pharmacist if you have any questions about the medicine you receive at the pharmacy.

-After you have stopped using MS Contin, flush any unused pills down the toilet.
+After you have stopped using MS Contin, flush any unused tablets down the toilet.
 Disposal of medicines by flushing is recommended to reduce the danger of accidental overdose causing death.
 This advice applies to a very small number of medicines only.
 The FDA, working with the manufacturer, has determined this method to be the most appropriate route of disposal and presents the least risk to human safety.

 What happens if I miss a dose?